 The best sunscreens have a sun protection factor of 15+ or more.
 There are a number of sunscreens on the market in Australia that go up to SPF 50.

 It is very difficult to treat sunburn once it has occurred, prevention is the best medicine.
 If, however, you do end up getting burnt then it is vitally important that you do not expose yourself to further damaging rays.
 Stay indoors until the burning subsides or pack on the sunscreen and cover up with clothing.

-- Always swim or surf at a beach patrolled by lifesavers.
+- Always swim or surf at patrolled beaches

 - Swim between the red and yellow flags.
-They mark the safest areas to swim.
+They mark the safer area for swimming

 - Be aware of rip currents (know how to spot one and how to escape from one)